-Figure 7.
-The stellar mass versus the gas phase oxygen abundance of our sample of observed BCDs, shown with star symbols, compared to several literature BCD samples.
+Figure 6.
+Absolute B-band magnitude vs. the gas-phase oxygen abundance of our sample of observed BCDs, shown with star symbols, compared with several BCD samples in the literature.
 The dark purple symbols correspond to our BCDs that have a direct oxygen abundance measurement, while the light purple symbols represent BCDs with an oxygen abundance estimated via the R and S calibration methods.
-The remaining points belong to the samples as described in Figure 6.
-The dashed orange line indicates the best fit relationship between $M$ and $12 + \log(O/H)$ as determined by Berg et al. (2012) and given in Equation 16.
+SDSS DR7 BCDs from Izotov et al. (2012) are shown as gray points, low-luminosity star-forming galaxies from Berg et al. (2012) are shown in orange, and blue diffuse dwarfs from James et al. (2015, 2017) are shown in green.
+Other well-known systems of extremely low metallicity are shown in blue and labeled.
+We note that the points labeled J0943+3326 and AGC198691 are the same system, with the former being measurements from our observations and the latter from the work of Hirschauer et al. (2016).
+The dashed orange line indicates the best fit relationship between M_B and $12 + \log(O/H)$ as determined by Berg et al. (2012) and given in Equation (14).
 We show the distribution of metallicities of our BCD sample in the left panel.

-than $12 + \log(O/H) \le 7.65$ .
-Multiple ongoing surveys such as PanSTARRS, the Dark Energy Survey (DES), and the Dark Energy Camera Legacy Survey (DECaLs) can each supplement the photometric search for low metallicity systems and offer the following advantages: both PanSTARRS and DES will survey larger areas of the sky than covered by SDSS, and in particular, the DES footprint will scan the southern hemisphere, providing photometric information of sky regions not covered by current surveys.
-DECaLS will reach fainter magnitudes and potentially uncover low metallicity systems in our local Universe that are currently below the detection limit of SDSS.
-Additionally, these surveys can extend the search for low metallicity systems to somewhat higher redshifts.
+uncover low-metallicity systems in our local universe that are currently below the detection limit of SDSS.
+Additionally, these surveys can extend the search for low-metallicity systems to somewhat higher redshifts.
 As shown in Figure 5, our BCD sample has a mean redshift of z = 0.016 and reaches a maximum redshift of z = 0.052.
 Oncoming surveys that reach higher redshifts can therefore cover a much greater volume (i.e., a survey that can reach twice as far as current limits would probe eight times the current volume).

-However, searching for low metallicity galaxies in either PanSTARRS, DES, or DECaLS is complicated by the lack of u-band photometry, particularly because the most metalpoor systems currently known in the local Universe appear to cluster around a tight u-g color space, as shown in Figure 1.
-Our current SDSS query parameters will require modification to efficiently pick out the same objects in their various color-color spaces -grizy in PanSTARRS, grizY in DES, and grz in DECaLS.
+However, searching for low-metallicity galaxies in either Pan-STARRS, DES, or DECaLS is complicated by the lack of u-band photometry, particularly because the most metal-poor systems currently known in the local universe appear to cluster around a tight u - g color space, as shown in Figure 1.
+Our current SDSS query parameters will require modification to efficiently pick out the same objects in their various color-color spaces-grizy in Pan-STARRS, grizY in DES, and grz in DECaLS.
 We note that the Canada France Imaging Survey (CFIS; Ibata et al. 2017) offers u-band photometry and an overlap in footprint with the DES, allowing the two to be used in conjunction.
-Finally, by extending the search for low metallicity dwarf galaxies to a larger volume, the change in photometric colors as we move into higher redshifts must also be taken into account.
+Finally, by extending the search for lowmetallicity dwarf galaxies to a larger volume, the change in photometric colors as we move into higher redshifts must also be taken into account.

-6. CONCLUSION
+6. Conclusion

-We present spectroscopic observations of 94 newly identified BCDs using the Kast spectrograph on the Shane 3-m telescope at Lick Observatory and LRIS at the W.M.
+We present spectroscopic observations of 94 newly identified BCDs using the Kast spectrograph on the Shane 3 m telescope at Lick Observatory and LRIS at the W.M.
 Keck Observatory.
-The BCDs were first identified as candidate low-metallicity systems via their photometric colors in Data Release 12 of the Sloan Digital Sky Survey.
+The BCDs were first identified as candidate lowmetallicity systems via their photometric colors in Data Release 12 of the Sloan Digital Sky Survey.
 From this query, we selected a subset of objects best fit for observing based on their morphologies.

-From our observations, we estimate the gas-phase oxygen abundances of our observed systems using the R and S calibrations for objects observed using the Kast spectrograph and make direct oxygen abundance measurements for systems observed using LRIS, where the temperature-sensitive $[O III]\lambda 4363 \text{ Å}$ line is detected.
+From our observations, we estimate the gas-phase oxygen abundances of our observed systems using the R and S calibrations for objects observed using the Kast spectrograph and make direct oxygen abundance measurements for systems observed using LRIS, where the temperature-sensitive $[O \text{ III}]\lambda 4363 \text{ Å}$ line is detected.